Am I Too Young to Have Menopause Symptoms?

 If you’re experiencing menopausal symptoms such as hot flashes, night sweats, fatigue, mood swings, insomnia and weight gain, a first step is to check your eating plan.
 Take out the processed carbs and bad fats from your diet and ensure you’re eating in balance and incorporating enough healthy fat as outlined above.
 I think you’ll be surprised by how much better you feel.

 For some, the idea of adding fat into the diet can be a scary concept.
-If that is true for you, scheduling an appointment with one of our licensed nutritionists may be beneficial for you.
+If that is true for you, scheduling an appointment with one of our licensed nutritionists and registered dietitians may be beneficial for you.

 Supplements to support menopause-like symptoms